fib-app

 /1.0/:className/:id/:extendName | PUT | Set extension object |

-/1.0/:className/:id/:extendName | POST | Create an extension object |
+/1.0/:className/:id/:extendName | POST | Create extension object |

-/1.0/:className/:id/:extendName/:rid | GET | Read extended object |
+/1.0/:className/:id/:extendName/:rid | GET | Read extension object |

-/1.0/:className/:id/:extendName/:rid | PUT | Modify the extension object |
+/1.0/:className/:id/:extendName/:rid | PUT | Modify extension object |

-/1.0/:className/:id/:extendName/:rid | DELETE | Delete extension object |
+/1.0/:className/:id/:extendName/:rid | DELETE | Delete extended object |

-/1.0/:className/:id/:extendName | GET | Query the list of extended objects |
+/1.0/:className/:id/:extendName | GET | Query extended object list |

 Set extension object